-Continuous glucose monitors (CGM) segment will show a significant CAGR of 5.6% during the forecast period owing to its benefits over traditionally available glucose meters.
-The CGM devices are widely used in patients that require continuous or frequent monitoring of blood glucose.
-CGM provides blood glucose readings every 5 minutes or in real-time.
-High adoption of such devices will foster the segmental growth.
+The continuous glucose monitors (CGM) segment held over USD 1 billion revenue in 2020, attributed to its advantages over traditionally available glucose meters.
+The CGMs are extensively used in patients that require uninterrupted or regular monitoring of blood glucose.
+Continuous glucose monitors offer blood glucose readings every 5 minutes or in real-time.

 Type 2 diabetes segment accounted for significant self-monitoring blood glucose devices market share in 2020 owing to increasing incidence type 2 diabetes in the European countries.
 As per the International Diabetes Federation, there are more than 59 million people in Europe suffering from diabetes and 90% of these patients accounted for type 2 diabetes in 2019.
 Type 2 diabetes is majorly driven by a complex interplay of socio-economic, environmental, demographic, and genetic factors.
 With growing target patient pool, the segment will experience robust growth in future.

 The online distribution channel segment in the Europe self-monitoring blood glucose devices market will expand at over 10.4% CAGR during the forecast timeframe.
 Growing penetration of internet in European countries has boosted the adoption of e-commerce platforms.
 Moreover, expansion of firms to provide online ordering options during the pandemic will further augment the market growth.

 Germany self-monitoring blood glucose devices market dominated more than 18% revenue share in 2020, owing to growing geriatric population base in the region.
 Population aged 65 years and older in Germany is projected to grow around 24 million by 2050.
 This age group is highly prone to diabetes that increases demand for SMBG devices.
 Additionally, high adoption of self-management devices in the country will further enhance the market demand.